halkyonio/tap/README.md

 ### Using a private registry

-As mentioned within the previous section, when we plan to use a private local registry such as [Harbor](harbor.md) or docker registry, some additional steps are required such as:
+As mentioned within the previous section, when we plan to use a private local registry such as Harbor, docker registry, etc some additional steps are required such as:

 1. Get the CA certificate file from the registry and set the parameter `REGISTRY_CA_PATH` for the bash script